Tammyhi/To-Day/README.md

 - Edit tasks
 - Remove tasks
 - Localstorage
+- Tasks get cleared at midnight
 - Two lists for completed and incomplete tasks

 ## 🚃 To-Do
 <details>
   <summary>Click to expand</summary>

-  - Err does not actually reset at midnight if the page is not running at midnight
   - Make everything bigger.
 Not visible enough and too small.
   - Add feature to randomly choose a task to pin?
 For user to focus on doing rn
   - Add re-occuring tasks that are populated automatically after reset